 Person of interest in custody for attempted robbery, assault at supermarket; store's neighbor heartbroken

-GONZALES — Police have a person of interest suspected of attempting to rob and sexually assault an employee of a Gonzales supermarket outside the store early Friday morning in custody, Gonzales Police said.
+GONZALES — A man was arrested for the attempted rape and robbery of a female employee behind Lamendola’s Supermarket, Gonzales Police said.

+Samuel Lane, 40, was arrested Monday on attempted first-degree robbery, attempted first-degree rape and second-degree battery for the incident at Lamendola’s on West Ascension Street.

-Around 4 a.m., a female employee at Lamendola's Supermarket was assaulted by an unidentified Black man wearing a grey hoodie and blue Dickies-style work pants while she was feeding some cats outside the store.
+Around 4 a.m. on Friday, a female employee at the supermarket was assaulted while she was feeding some cats outside the store.
 According to police, he demanded money from the woman and she then threw him her wallet.

 The man then struck her and dragged her across the pavement, police said.
 The attacker fled after another employee arrived during the assault, police added.